2025 Enderlin tornado: Impact at Enderlin

+State and federal responses, including U.S. government shutdown

 EF4-rated root ball displacement caused by the tornado.

-Governor of North Dakota Kelly Armstrong declared a statewide disaster following the tornado, activating the state's "Emergency Operations Plan".
+North Dakota state governor Kelly Armstrong declared a statewide disaster following the tornado, activating the state's "Emergency Operations Plan".
 On June 24, over 150 volunteers joined in a joint cleanup operation.
 The International Red Cross and Red Crescent Movement sent disaster teams to Enderlin to aid in recovery efforts, and volunteers from the Northern Plains UAS Test Site deployed an Unmanned Aerial System to help residents find personal items that had been lost as a result of the tornado.
 North Bank set up a fund for victims of the tornado, and the Enderlin Fire Department assisted in initial clean-up efforts.